vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 check whether a previous note existed.
 The full rebuild is warning-free and all 20 CTest targets pass.
 Verify that each format edit only removes its outer cast.

+### Keep one temporary default-transition state in the compiler cursor

+Replace the cursor event's partial CommandFlow and separate declaration flag with one optional CommandTransition.
+Assemble the durable flow record, including its continuation address, only when the command is finished.
+Truncation still discards executable behavior and forces an end transition.
+This removes five production lines, one temporary flag, and the unused intermediate continuation.
+Strengthen the ignored-command fixture with a declared jump so it verifies that ignore clears control flow as well as behavior and presentation.
+The full build and all 20 CTest targets pass, including conflicting transitions and truncation.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,